 At the point these people truly believe the gospel, they receive forgiveness from God on the basis of what Jesus did for them.
-God counts all their sins (past, present and future) as belonging to Jesus[12] who bore the punishment for them.
-God also counts Christ's righteousness as belonging to the believer[13] because He has accepted the blood sacrifice of His Son in their behalf.
+God counts all their sins (past, present and future) as belonging to Jesus12 who bore the punishment for them.
+God also counts Christ's righteousness as belonging to the believer13 because He has accepted the blood sacrifice of His Son in their behalf.
 This blood He holds as infinitely valuable and considers it full payment (ransom) for the believer's sin.
-In addition to this legal transaction, God gives supernatural life to the sinner by coming to dwell within him.[14]
-This life unleashes the power of God in them to believe and begin living by faith, obediently trusting God as their Lord and provider of all they need to live.
+In addition to this legal transaction, God gives supernatural life to the sinner by coming to dwell within him.14 This life unleashes the power of God in them to believe and begin living by faith, obediently trusting God as their Lord and provider of all they need to live.
 While in this life, they still have what the Bible calls "the flesh" which is an enemy of the believer and which always opposes the Holy Spirit that dwells within them.
-But God works in them[15] to produce righteousness and works that are done by His power through faith.(Because God is the One who causes the works by His power, He is the one who rightly gets all the glory for them.)
+But God works in them15 to produce righteousness and works that are done by His power through faith.(Because God is the One who causes the works by His power, He is the one who rightly gets all the glory for them.)
 Because they still have the flesh, they sometimes sin.
-But since they are new creatures, they cannot go on sinning they way they did before God saved them.
+But since they are new creatures, they cannot go on sinning the way they use to do before God saved them.
 They seek God for deliverance and cannot enjoy the sin the way they use to before God saved them.

 These people will also appear before the judgment seat of Christ.
 But because God already punished Christ for every sin they committed, they will appear before the judgment seat spotless, without sin in God's eyes.
 (Christ... having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him- Hebrews 9:28.)
 Even so, at the judgment, these people will also be judged according to their deeds but without having any sin accounted to them.
 They appear there having a righteousness that was imputed to them by Christ Himself.
 And while they lived their lives of faith, God worked in them to produce true good works that glorify God.

-Because of the power of God working in them, they did deeds that were "wrought in God,"[16] brought about by His power.
-These deeds will attest to the genuineness of their God-given faith.
-In the midst of great trials that God brings into their life, their faith is tested and they prove obedient, trusting God as their savior and one who has promised to raise them from the dead on the last day.
-These (trials) have come so that your faith--of greater worth than gold, which perishes even though refined by fire--may be proved genuine and may result in praise, glory and honor when Jesus Christ is revealed (I Peter 1:7).
-In the day of judgment, their own works and righteousness do not save them.
-(They were saved by the righteousness of Christ being applied to their account.)
-But their works do prove to all present on that day that they possessed genuine faith and that God is just to count them as righteous on the basis of the merits of Christ's work in their behalf.
-(This is God's prescribed way.)
-By God's grace, they obeyed God's invitation and God is just to deliver them because of their faith in Christ (which produced a lifelong, heart-felt dependence on God as the only one worthy of praise.)
+9 I am the way the truth and the life.
+No man comes to the Father but by me (John 14:6)